cschneider/Karaf-Tutorial/camel/jms2rest/ReadMe.txt

 Test
 ----

+Run in karaf to see what happens: log:tail

 To test the route we simply copy the file src/test/resources/person1.xml into the "in" folder below that karaf directory.
 This file will first be sent to the jms queue "person".
 There the second route picks up the message, transforms it into the rest call and calls the rest service.

 If the rest service is not installed you will see a 404 http error in the karaf log (log:display).

 If the rest service is installed it should print "update request received".
+You should also see the messages CXF receives and sends back.